About This Course

-Entry Requirements: Minimum of a 2.2 honours degree or equivalent in geography, geology, environmental sciences, computer science, physics, maths, engineering, or a discipline relevant to geoinformatics, see detailed entry requirements
+Minimum of a 2H2 honours degree or equivalent in geography, geology, environmental sciences, computer science, physics, maths, engineering, or a discipline relevant to geoinformatics.
+See Requirements for full details.

 The MSc in Geoinformatics addresses the growing need for science-trained postgraduates who are technically aware and competent to work in the field of geoinformatics, particularly as applied to environmental and resource management.
 This twelve month full-time course of study covers both the theoretical and practical aspects of geoinformatics, including Geographical Information Systems (GIS), Remote Sensing (RS), satellite navigation systems, cartography, visualisation, programming and web services.

 The course consists of 60 credits of taught modules, followed by independent research towards a dissertation worth 30 credits.
 In addition to the taught modules, you will have the opportunity to meet practitioners through regular seminars led by experts in the discipline from Ireland and abroad, visits to local geoinformatics enterprises and attendance at relevant Irish conferences.
 With an MSc in GIS and RS, you will be highly sought after by employers on graduation.